NuoWenLei/InternGameJam2024Backend/README.md

 # DungeonGPT FastAPI Backend

-This is the FastAPI backend for the Microsoft Intern Game Jam project, [DungeonGPT](https://realcolossal.itch.io/dungeongpt)
+This is the FastAPI backend for the Microsoft Intern Game Jam project, [DungeonGPT](https://realcolossal.itch.io/dungeongpt), hosted on Microsoft Azure App Services.

 The endpoint `/generateCharacterActions` takes in what the player wants the character to do and uses ChatGPT (gpt-4o-mini) to translate it into a list of executable actions.